 We begin reviewing applicants for admission for the Fall at the end of January.
 There is generally no admission of students to our Ph.D. program for the Spring semester.
 The dates given on the Graduate School webpage are generic, and the Physics department has its own schedule.
 The initial round of offers can be made as early as mid February.
 Subsequent rounds of offers will be made until the available positions are filled, therefore for full consideration, we recommend that prospective students apply by January 31.

 Even though you apply to our institution through our admissions office, all admission decisions for the Ph.D. in Physics are made by the Physics Graduate Admissions Committee, which is composed of professors in the department.
 Each year we typically have about 150 applications, and our incoming graduate class is around 10 students, so admission is competitive.
 Each application is judged in comparison to applications for that year.
-The department does not require the require the physics GRE.
+The department does not require the physics GRE.
 Typically students who receive offers were in the top 20% of their class at their previous institution, and had strong letters of recommendation from faculty.
 We also take into account the quality of the previous institution when evaluating relative rankings.
 We want to make sure that we only admit students strong enough to succeed in our program.

 All students admitted to the Ph.D. program are supported with a Graduate Teaching Assistant (GTA) position, which provides a stipend of $18,000 for nine months (minus deductions for health insurance) and a scholarship that pays 85% of tuition (the remaining tuition, about $1500 is paid by the student).
 We also provide support for the summer, though the exact amount varies.
 Many students receive more that this level of support through various departmental grants and scholarships.
 Students generally transition to a Graduate Research Assistant (GRA) position once they begin their research.
 The GRA is paid by the faculty research advisor's grant, and this pays the entire tuition, plus the stipend (the exact amount is set by the professor, but it is about the same as the GTA).
 Students in good academic standing will receive support in the form of a GRA or GTA until they finish the Ph.D.
 Good academic standing is defined as